 It’s common knowledge that you can’t stream without the best streaming software for Twitch.
 However, with so many different software options, most people get worried about it and don’t progress at all.
-Today, I’ll cover Gamecaster and one of its competitors, Streamlabs OBS.
+Today, I’ll cover Gamecaster and one of its competitors, Streamlabs.
 This is entirely subjective, and each user will have their own views on which is better.

 With that in mind, this article is to help you decide which one to use in your streaming.